pedrovgs/Roma/README.md

 * Load the application configuration needed to initialize the project.
 * Configure the tweets stream using the Twitter OAuth configuration.
 * Load the Firebase connection and the already trained classification model.
-* For every batch of tweets we apply our SVM model to precit the classification.
+* For every batch of tweets we apply our SVM model to predict the classification.
 Tweets will be transformed into classified tweets.

-**As SVM is a binnary classification model and we need to discard some tweets if we can't consider them as positive or negative we've applied a threshold to the prediction score.**
+**As SVM is a binary classification model and we need to discard some tweets and we can't always guarantee if the content is positive or negative we've applied a threshold to the prediction score generated as the result of the Support Vector Machine prediction.**

 ### Training

-As Support Vector Machine is a suppervised learning model we need to train it.
-To be able to generate an already trained model we need a corpus based on a training and testing tweets dataset already classified.
+As Support Vector Machine is a supervised learning model we need to train it.
+To be able to generate an already trained model we need a corpus based on a training and testing tweets datasets already classified.
 Thanks to [Sentiment140](http://help.sentiment140.com/for-students/) **we've got a training dataset composed of 1.600.000 tweets into a GZIP file and a test dataset composed of 359 tweets.**

 The steps followed to train our model are:

-* Read the training and testing corpus.
+* Read the training and testing dataset.
 * Filter and tokenize tweets content to be able to extract features easily.
-* Extract tweet content features.
+* Extract tweet features.
 * Train model.
 * Measure training result using our training and testing dataset.
 * Use the model to classify new tweets and save it.